thefutureseer/react-land/README.md

 # react-land- Landing page wireframe in React.js
-Basics up at the moment
+Basics
 click here to see it live: https://msych.csb.app/